 In addition to his work with the Red Cross, he is also a trustee of the London committee for Australian opera.

 Robert Dewar CMG

-He is particularly interested in the interface and link between periods of emergency response and sustainable development, and how governmental agencies, NGOs and the international community can produce a more co-ordinated response that focuses on capacity building.
+Bob is particularly interested in the link between emergency response and sustainable development, and how governmental agencies, NGOs and the international community can produce a more co-ordinated response that focuses on capacity building.

-Deborah has over 25 years of health care experience, and a particular interest in exploring avenues and opportunities where technology can be used to improve social care and support the health and wellbeing of people.
+Deborah has over 25 years of health care experience.
+She has a particular interest in exploring opportunities for using technology to improve social care and support the health and wellbeing of people.

-In her current role as senior director with the NHS, Deborah is responsible for public-facing digital services in the NHS and leading the digital strategy for the transformation of the urgent and emergency care system.
-She is an experienced board member and holds board level roles across a range of organisations.
+In her current role as senior director with the NHS, Deborah is responsible for public-facing digital services in the NHS.
+She leads the digital strategy for the transformation of the urgent and emergency care system.
+She is an experienced board member and holds board-level roles across a range of organisations.

 Liz Hazell (treasurer)